 Associate Professor

-Anna I. Corwin, received her PhD from UCLA in anthropology.
-She is a recipient of fellowships from the National Science Foundation and The National Endowment for the Humanities for her research on aging, religious practice, and well-being.
-An Associate Professor of Women’s Spirituality and Anthropology at CIIS, Dr. Corwin has spent the last fourteen years researching how everyday practices shape individuals’ experiences of well-being as we age.
-Her newest project, a multi-sited project on religious intelligences funded by the Templeton World Charity Foundation, explores the skills and capacities associated interaction with the divine.
+Dr. Anna I. Corwin received her Ph.D. from UCLA and is a recipient of fellowships from the National Science Foundation and The National Endowment for the Humanities for her research on aging and well-being.
+An Associate Professor of Women’s Spirituality and Anthropology at CIIS (California Institute of Integral Studies), Dr. Corwin has spent the last fourteen years researching how everyday practices shape individuals’ experiences of well-being as we age.
+Her newest project, funded by the Templeton World Charity Foundation, explores perception and enskillment as emerge in interaction with the divine.

 An author of many peer reviewed articles and the book Embracing Age: How Catholic Nuns Became Models of Well-Being with Rutgers University Press (2021), Dr. Corwin’s work explores the effects of everyday routines and habits on health and well-being in older age.